 In the US, he directed “Minefield”, a feature-length documentary on the return of democracy to the Southern Cone of South America.

 In 1992, he published “Ni Tiempo Para Pedir Auxilio“, an autobiographic novel.
-“Dire Straits by Fausto Canel“, a movie in words, was published in 2013.
-“Sin pedir permiso“, a book of memoirs is now available.
-He lives in Miami, Florida, where he produces and directs radio.
+“Dire Straits by Fausto Canel“, a movie in words, was published in 2013 and “Sin Pedir Permiso: Cuba, El Cine y Una Epoca, En Tiempos Difíciles“, a book of memoirs, in 2015.
+Revólver, his latest book, came out in 2018.
+He lives in Miami, Florida.